kenns29/topic-analysis/README.md

 #### <a name = "promise"></a>Promise

 Most asynchronous components in our code are wrapped in [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Promise is natively supported by javascript since [ES6](https://github.com/lukehoban/es6features).
 It makes asynchronous programming easier (avoiding the [Callback Hell](http://callbackhell.com/)).
 Promise is easy to use.
-But if you are new to asynchronous, it will take a while to grasp its concepts.
+But if you are new to asynchronous programming, it will take a while to grasp its concepts.
 We used Promise throughout the entire project.

 ###### generator function